hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 listed a second time in an additional table at the end of the page, together with the tools for which they are (primary or backup) responsibles.

+Administrative staff (from the core team) in addition can export the user list in XLSX format for further processing.

 ### Reservation Abuse

 This page allows to display reservations cancelled by users, to check